GSA/digitalgov.gov/content/resources/how-to-prevent-security-certificates-from-expiring-during-shutdown.md

 Send them your new spreadsheet and have them mark which domains and sub-domains are auto-renewing.

-### 3. Figure out who is responsible for purchasing security (SSL) certificates in your organization.
+### 3. Figure out who is responsible for purchasing security (SSL) certificates in your organization

 You are going to need to reach out to the person/people who usually buys your certificates _(someone with purchasing authority)_.
 They are usually different from the people who upload your certificates _(usually someone in IT)_.